AGOberprieler/GinJinn2/docs/3-getting_started.rst

 "metrics.pdf", "metrics.json", and "events.out.*" are probably the most informative files while the model is training.
 "metrics.pdf" contains plots of several performance metrics considering the training and validation datasets.
-"metrics.json" contains the same information JSON format.
+"metrics.json" contains the same information in JSON format.
-"events.out.*" is a file that can be read by the `TensorBoard <https://www.tensorflow.org/tensorboard>`_ application for a similar purpose.
+"events.out.*" files can be read by the `TensorBoard <https://www.tensorflow.org/tensorboard>`_ application for a similar purpose.
-Here is an example how "metrics.pdf" might look like after training:
+Below you can see an example of how "metrics.pdf" might look like after training:

 .. image:: images/shapes_project_metrics_0.png
     :alt: Shapes Project Metrics Page 1

 After training, the "model_final.pth" file contains the final model weights, i.e. the trained model.
-Additionally, there are model checkpoint files, identified by the "model\_" prefix and ".pth" suffix, storing the model state at certain numbers of training iterations.
+Additionally, there are model checkpoint files, identified by the "model\_" prefix and ".pth" suffix (e.g. "model_0000499.pth"), storing the model state at certain numbers of training iterations.

 5. Model Evaluation